ianng105/HealthyPal-/README.md

 # Operation guide
 1.login/registration

-if you are new to this app, you can use register to create a new account in this app(for registration, you have to input a unique username, email and a safe password.
+if you are new to this app, you can use register to create a new account in this app(for registration, you have to input a unique username, email and a safe password)which implement the create operation of crud of user.
 If you have used our app before you can use your email and password to login.

 1.5 body information

 if you are new comer and you have registed, you will arrive to our information form page.
-Here you have to tell us your height, your weight,age ,sex and the goal of your diet , so we can use these data to calculate your TDEE.TDEE means how much calories you have to consume according to your activity level and we will calculate how much you should eat per meal.
+Here you have to tell us your height, your weight,age ,sex and the goal of your diet , so we can use these data to calculate your TDEE.TDEE means how much calories you have to consume according to your activity level and we will calculate how much you should eat per meal and implement create operation of crud of the userbody model(which implement create operation of body information).

 2.After login or fill in your body

 information, is our home page.
-Here you can see other users share their meal,how healthy is their meal and the ingredients.
+Here you can see other users share their meal,how healthy is their meal and the ingredients( which implements the read operation of post model) here.
 Of course you can create a new post as well.

 3.search calories of food